John R. Gaydos: Bishop of Jefferson City

 On June 25, 1997, Pope John Paul II appointed Gaydos as the third bishop of the Diocese of Jefferson City.
 He was consecrated on August 27, 1997, by Archbishop Justin Rigali, with Bishop Michael McAuliffe and Archbishop Oscar Lipscomb serving as co-consecrators, at the Cathedral of Saint Joseph in Jefferson City.

+As bishop, Gaydos established a branch of Catholic Charities USA.
+He built the Alphonse J. Schwartze Memorial Catholic Center in Jefferson City to consolidate all the diocesan ministries and Father Tolton Regional Catholic High School in Columbia, Missouri.

-Within the United States Conference of Catholic Bishops (USCCB).
-Gaydos served as chairman of the Committee on Priestly Life and Ministry, and was a member of the Ad Hoc Committee on Sexual Abuse, Administrative Committee, and Committee for Communications.
+Within the United States Conference of Catholic Bishops (USCCB), Gaydos served as chair of the Committee on Priestly Life and Ministry, and was a member of the Ad Hoc Committee on Sexual Abuse, the Administrative Committee, and the Committee for Communications.

 O'Connell sex abuse case

-On March 19, 2001, Gaydos and the diocese were sued by a former student at St. Thomas Aquinas Preparatory Seminary in Hannibal, Missouri.
+On March 19, 2002, Gaydos and the diocese were sued by a former student at St. Thomas Aquinas Preparatory Seminary in Hannibal, Missouri.
 The plaintiff claimed that Bishop Anthony J. O'Connell, then rector at the seminary, had sexually exploited him.
 In May 2002, facing declining enrollment at the seminary and pending lawsuits, Gaydos closed it.

-In March 2002, it was revealed that the diocese had made a secret settlement of $125,000 in 1996 to a former seminarian who claimed by have been sexually abused by O'Connell in 1969 at the seminary.
-In 1988, O'Connell was named bishop of the Diocese of Palm Beach; it is unknown if Gaydos had informed Pope John Paul II about the O'Connell settlement before he appointed O'Connell as bishop.
+In March 2002, it was revealed that the diocese had made a secret settlement of $125,000 in 1996 to a former seminarian who claimed to have been sexually abused by O'Connell in 1969 at the seminary.
+In 1988, O'Connell was named bishop of the Diocese of Palm Beach; it is unknown if Gaydos had informed John Paul II about the O'Connell settlement before he appointed O'Connell as bishop.
 In 2002, O'Connell admitting abusing two boys at the seminary and resigned as bishop of Palm Beach.

 Other sexual abuse cases

 In 2003, Gaydos and the diocese were named in a sexual abuse lawsuit by a Missouri man.
-The plaintiff alleged that Gary Pool and Kevin Clohessy, two priests in the Diocese, had sexually abused him for most of his childhood.
+The plaintiff alleged that Reverend Gary Pool and Reverend Kevin Clohessy had sexually abused him for most of his childhood.

-On September 3, 2015, the diocese settled for $40,000 a long-standing sexual abuse claim by David Clohessy, the brother of Keven Clohessy, against John Whiteley, a diocese priest.
-Clohessy had sued the diocese in 1991, claiming that Whitely, then a pastor at St. Pius X Parish in Moberly, Missouri, had sexually abused him.
+On September 3, 2015, the diocese settled for $40,000 a long-standing sexual abuse claim by David Clohessy, the brother of Kevin Clohessy, against Reverend John Whiteley.
+David Clohessy had sued the diocese in 1991, claiming that Whiteley, then a pastor at St. Pius X Parish in Moberly, Missouri, had sexually abused him.
 Clohessy's case was dismissed in 1993 due to the Missouri statute of limitations.
 However, Clohessy renewed his claim in 2015 and the diocese decided that it was credible.

-Retirement
+Retirement and death

-In 2017, Gaydos sent a letter of resignation to Pope Francis, asking for early retirement due to health reasons.
+In 2017, Gaydos sent a letter of resignation to Pope Francis, asking for early retirement as bishop of Jefferson City for health reasons.
 These were later described as hypertension, arterial fibrillation, and the need for heart valve replacement.
 The pope accepted his resignation on November 21, 2017.

+Gaydos died at the St. Agnes senior care home in Kirkwood, Missouri, on September 6, 2025, at the age of 82.